 - In the forming of the head, we see a significant decrease in volume.

-- In the right shoulder, we see also decreasing volume
+- In the right shoulder, we also see the decreasing volume.

-- The price failed to exceed the previous peek
+- The price failed to exceed the previous peak.

 All of the above conditions of the Head & Shoulders pattern here are consistent with textbook descriptions.
 See the classic book Technical Analysis of the Financial Markets by John J Murphy as a reference.